Welcome from our CEO

 We have secured a strong foundation on which to build, consolidating the important structures necessary for growth, development, innovation and sustained improvement.
 These foundations have been underpinned by strong collaboration between all leaders across each of our academies and our central teams, and this has been instrumental in allowing us to meet the many challenges in education in a coherent, co-ordinated and effective way.

-- Our vision and key principles are underpinned by the highest expectations on what every child can achieve regardless of their context or starting point with an aspiration to provide a world class education for all young people within our community.
+Our vision and principles are underpinned by the highest expectations of what every child can achieve, regardless of the context or starting point.
+Our aspiration is to provide a world-class education for all young people within our community.

 Horbury Primary Academy

 Horbury Primary Academy is a community where children become confident, caring individuals with high aspirations, an enduring enthusiasm for learning and the necessary skills to succeed in life.

 The aims of our school

 To achieve our vision we aim for all members of our school community to: